fojanb/20-Days-of-Python/Day-8-BMI-Calculator/README.md

 |Metric System|BMI = Weight(in kilograms)/Height^2(in meters)|
 |Imperial System|BMI = 703*Weight(in pounds)/Height^2(in inches)|

-For this CLI application purposes we used the Meteric System formula.
+For this CLI application purposes we decided to use the Meteric System formula.
 BMI ranges are defined as below :
 |BMI|Weight Status|
 |:--- |:--- |